WELCOME TO THE 2014-2015 WESTERN CAROLINA HUNTER PACE & TRAIL RIDE SERIES

 Jumps vary in size and style according to the group and terrain and are traditionally taken by the Field Hunters.
 However, in this Series ALL jumps are optional and riders may enjoy or avoid them at their personal preference and that of their mount.
 Because we are concerned about safety, all riders taking jumps are required to wear protective head gear.

 Attire, once similar to the formal hunt suits, has also become relaxed in this area.
-Over the past few years the Paces in this Series have totally dispensed with any dress preference and there is even the annual Halloween costume contest where you might find all manner of strange creatures riding about!
+Over the past few years the Paces in this Series have totally dispensed with any dress requirements and there is even the annual Halloween costume contest where you might find all manner of strange creatures riding about!
 But normally, breeches and shirt, jeans and sweatshirt, slacks and tee-shirt, for examples, or basically any comfortable, neat, safe riding attire is fine.
 Likewise, the focus of your mount's attire should be on safety and comfort whether that means English, Western, a mixture, or something entirely different.

 Once again Lou, our official photographer, is looking forward to joining us to make permanent records of our fun.
-Remember to smile when you see his camera lens pointed in your direction, and don’t be shy about asking if you’d like some posed or “pre-planned” action shots of you and your mount.
+Remember to smile when you see his camera lens pointed in your direction, and don’t be shy about asking if you’d like some posed or “pre-planned action” shots of you and your mount.
 Emma and/or I may occasionally be seen with camera in hand as we try to cover alternate locations or fill in.
-Whether we capture your photo candid or posed, there’s never any obligation; purchase if you like, or just enjoy seeing your selves on the website.
+Whether we capture your photo candid or posed, there’s never any obligation; purchase if you like or just enjoy seeing your selves on the website.
 Stop by my rig (black F150 Extended Cab w/turtle top & gray 2-horse trailer) anytime to visit or pick up photos you’ve ordered earlier and prepaid.
-Now that we’ve entered the digital age, we try to have photos posted to the website by the weekend following an event and they can be ordered thru the site using PayPal or via email and mailing your check.
+Now that we have entered the digital age, we try to have photos posted to the website by the weekend following an event and they can be ordered thru the site using PayPal or via email and mailing your check.
 Orders will go into the photo shop upon receipt of your payment and I can mail your photos or bring them to the next Hunter Pace at your preference.

-A FEW REGULATIONS to keep in mind:
+A couple of REGULATIONS to keep in mind:

 · All Riders are requested to wear protective head gear, but those riders opting not to take any jumps may sign a special waiver and exercise their option to dispense with helmets at some Events (if so allowed, per the requirements of the organization’s insurance company and property owners).

-A couple of general reminders:
+A few general reminders:

 Events are usually scheduled two weeks apart to allow the following weekend as a rain date.
 As weather can be very different just a few miles away here in the foothills, it’s always prudent to check our website the morning of the event; I can have a notice posted while still on the phone with the Event Organizer.
 If you are on our Hunter Pace Email list I will send out an alert as soon as I hear if an Event is postponed so check your email and our website before dialing the phone, especially if it’s a toll call.
 But if weather is questionable and you don’t have internet access at home, you can double check either the evening before or the morning of the event by calling the hosting organization’s contact person as listed on their flyer.
 In most cases there will be an outgoing message on their answering machine, especially if the event has been postponed.